Getting Started with Conduit

 1. Go to Webhooks (/app/webhooks) and click + New.

-2. To use the public domain, leave the domain selector set to Public; the address is assigned automatically after you save.
-To use one of your verified private domains, select Private domain and enter the full email address (e.g. alerts@mail.yourcompany.com).
+2. To use the public domain, leave the domain selector on Public.
+Conduit assigns the address after you save.
+To use one of your verified private domains, select Private domain and enter the full email address, for example alerts@mail.yourcompany.com.

-3. Enter the target HTTPS URL that should receive the webhook payload.
+3. Enter the target HTTPS URL that receives the webhook payload.

 4. Click Create webhook.

 The webhook detail page shows the generated secret.
-Copy this secret now; it is not shown again.
+Copy this secret now.
+Conduit does not show it again.
 You need it to verify the signature on your endpoint.

 5. Verify the signature on your endpoint

-Every delivery from Conduit includes an X-Conduit-Signature header containing an HMAC-SHA256 signature of the raw request body, keyed with your webhook secret:
+Every delivery from Conduit carries an X-Conduit-Signature header.
+The header holds an HMAC-SHA256 signature of the raw request body, keyed with your webhook secret:

 X-Conduit-Signature: sha256=<hex-encoded-digest>

-Verify this signature in your endpoint before processing the payload:
+Verify this signature in your endpoint before you process the payload:

 import hmac